Class C Motor Homes

 When buying a class C or C+, the most important features you need to look for are chassis capacity and wheelbase.
 With all the available choices of engine power and type, it is also important that you select the correct engine for your needs.
 If you are considering carrying more than one passenger, you'll want to seriously think about where they'll sit and how they'll be strapped into the seats.
 You'll need to consider cockpit construction, location of TV, and whether or not the RV has slideouts when evaluating its safety in case of collision or rollover.

-We believe that more retired RVers would stay in RVing longer because they'd feel more confident about their ability to handle a class C. Admittedly, it is difficult to visit someone in a large class A and then have to return to your class C with its limited space and storage.
+We believe that more retired RVers would stay in RVing longer because they'd feel more confident about their ability to handle a small class C. Admittedly, it is difficult to visit someone in a large class A and then have to return to your class C with its limited space and storage.
 However, we now know that the disciplines to accept and adjust to our limitations is an absolute necessity if we want to go RVing, sailing, and fishing, and to fully enjoy the freedom of the RVing lifestyle.

 To learn more about class C's and how to inspect them, please avail yourself of our publications "How to Select, Inspect, and Buy an RV" and the RV Ratings Guide.